rahulkavale/rahulkavale.github.io/_posts/2014-12-01-extending-rdd-for-fun-and-profit.markdown

 def getPartitions: Array[Partition]
 {% endhighlight %}

-There are other methods also like ```getDependencies, getPreferredLocations``` but we won't go into those in this post.
+There are other methods also like ```getDependencies, getPreferredLocations``` but I won't go into those in this post.

-Every RDD has set of partitions with it.
+Every RDD comprises of set of partitions.
 The computation is applied on each partition in parallel.
-You can implement custom partition for your custom RDD to suit your needs.
+You can also define partitioning logic for your custom RDD depending upon your need.
-Partition represents the underlying splice/split of data.
+Partition represents the underlying slice/split of data.
 The compute method of RDD returns an iterator from the partition it has been provided.
-This is the place where we will apply the transformation on the iterator of the partition.
+This is the place where the transformation can be applied on the iterator of the partition.
 Since RDD operations are chained, they create a DAG of transformations, and a new RDD has dependency on its parent.
-This dependency can be of two types, NarrowDependecy, ie One-to-One dependency or wide dependency(occurs due to a shuffle).
+This dependency can be of two types: NarrowDependecy i.e. One-to-One dependency, wide dependency(occurs due to a shuffle).

 Lets look at one of the Simplest RDD, MappedRDD.
 Since the ```map``` operation does not need to shuffle the data, the MappedRDD has a one-to-one dependency on its parent.